 Why do companies replace legacy systems?

 Companies replace legacy systems to eliminate escalating maintenance costs, security vulnerabilities, and operational inefficiencies that outdated technology creates.
 Aging infrastructure often lacks vendor support, integration capabilities, and the performance needed for modern business demands.
 Legacy system replacement enables organizations to leverage cloud computing, advanced analytics, and AI-driven automation unavailable on older platforms.
-Additionally, enterprises struggle to find skilled professionals who can maintain decades-old codebases and proprietary technologies.
+Enterprises struggle to find skilled professionals who can maintain decades-old codebases and proprietary technologies.
 Modernization also addresses compliance requirements that legacy environments cannot adequately support.
-Kanerika’s legacy data migration expertise helps enterprises transition smoothly while protecting critical business operations—let us assess your modernization readiness today.
+Kanerika’s legacy data migration expertise helps enterprises transition smoothly while protecting critical business operations let us assess your modernization readiness today.

 Is it worth it to modernize your legacy codebase?